 Now, in order to rank well in search across devices, business websites need to render well across devices.
 Websites that do not display optimally on the smaller screen will not rank as highly in search results for mobile users.
 Your site’s mobile friendliness is now directly linked to how easily your business can be found by a smartphone user conducting a Google search.
 In summary, responsive web design is no longer a nice-to-have for your customers, it’s a must-have for your business.

 Google’s recent algorithmic changes favor sites that employ the principles of responsive web design.
 Websites that render well on the smaller screen can now be found more easily by mobile users conducting an organic search than websites that aren’t as mobile friendly.
-If you are interested in learning more about optimizing your business website for mobile, download LeapGo’s free white paper on mobile design today.
+If you are interested in learning more about optimizing your business website for mobile, contact LeapGo for a free consultation.